CogStack/CogStack-NiFi/nifi/README.md

 Apache NiFi is used as a customizable data pipeline engine for controlling and executing data flow between used services.
 There are multiple workflow templates provided with custom user scripts to work with NiFi.

-For more information about Apache NiFi please refer to [the official website](https://nifi.apache.org/).
+For more information about Apache NiFi please refer to [the official website](https://nifi.apache.org/) and the [guide](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html#how-to-install-and-start-nifi).

 # Custom Docker image